-American Single Malt Whiskey Might Become A Regulated Category in Early 2022 | Whiskey Raiders
+American Single Malt Whiskey Might Become a Regulated Category in Early 2022 | Whiskey Raiders

 American Single Malt Whiskey Defining Factors

-The definition put forth by the ASMWC, American single malts must be made from 100% malted barley; distilled entirely at one distillery; mashed, distilled, and matured in the US; matured in oak casks of no more than 700 liters; distilled to no more than 80% ABV, and bottled at 40% ABV or more.
+The definition put forth by the ASMWC mandates that American single malts must be made from 100% malted barley; distilled entirely at one distillery; mashed, distilled and matured in the U.S.; matured in oak casks of no more than 700 liters; distilled to no more than 80% ABV; and bottled at 40% ABV or more.

 With that in mind, there are many legal aspects of the U.S. whiskey industry that are changing.
 Indiana Rye is now finally a legally binding regional style of American whiskey, which is another change that has impacted the industry immensely, especially in that state.
 It will be interesting to see how the new regulations will impact distilleries across the country.

-In the meantime, slap the title on as many whiskeys as you can; six months from now, that may no longer be an option.
+In the meantime, slap the single malt title on as many whiskeys as you can; six months from now, that may no longer be an option.

 Here at Whiskey Raiders, we do more than write about current events in Whiskey.
 We are the only media property reviewing whiskeys and aggregating the scores and reviews of other significant voices in the whiskey world in one place.
 If you’re interested in getting a shot of whiskey in your morning email, sign up for our Daily Dram Gram!.